 - 2.1 The Head of School is mentioned throughout this Code as having responsibility for dealing with alleged cases of Academic Misconduct.
-The Head of School may, however, delegate full authority under this Code to another member of academic staff. - 2.2 An Investigating Officer will be selected by the Academic Registrar from a list of appointed academics.
-The Investigating Officer will be from a different School from which the allegation has been raised.
-In cases of Research Misconduct the Investigating Officer will normally be the Vice- Principal with responsibility for research. - 2.3 The Academic Registrar may delegate responsibility under any aspect of the Code to another member of staff. - 2.4 The standard of proof that shall be used in all cases under this Code is the balance of probabilities.
+The Head of School may, however, delegate full authority under this Code to another member of academic staff. - An Investigating Officer will be selected by the Academic Registrar from a list of members of Senate.

+The Investigating Officer will be from a different School from which the allegation has been raised. - 2.3 The Academic Registrar may delegate responsibility under any aspect of the Code to another member of staff. - 2.4 The standard of proof that shall be used in all cases under this Code is the balance of probabilities.
 This is the same standard used in civil law proceedings.
-This means that a Head of School, Investigating Officer or anyone else permitted to make a decision under this Code will be satisfied that an event occurred if they decide, having reviewed the evidence available, that the occurrence of the event was more likely than not. - 2.5 The possible decisions an Investigation Officer can take when deciding if a case of alleged Academic Misconduct has taken place are: proven; not proven; or case dismissed. - 2.6 Reference to the CGS in the Code refers to grades available under the Universities Common Grading Scale (or in older cases or those involving historical data, CGS refers to the previous grading system Common Assessment Scale, CAS). - 2.7 The role of internal and external examiners shall be restricted to the presentation of evidence; they shall have no role in deciding whether a student is guilty of cheating.
+This means that a Head of School, Investigating Officer or anyone else permitted to make a decision under this Code will be satisfied that an event occurred if they decide, having reviewed the evidence available, that the occurrence of the event was more likely than not. - The possible decisions an Investigation Officer can take when deciding if a case of alleged Academic Misconduct has taken place are: proven; not proven; or case dismissed. - 2.6 Reference to the CGS in the Code refers to grades available under the Universities Common Grading Scale (or in older cases or those involving historical data, CGS refers to the previous grading system Common Assessment Scale, CAS). - 2.7 The role of internal and external examiners shall be restricted to the presentation of evidence; they shall have no role in deciding whether a student is guilty of cheating. - 2.8 When considering a case relating to an Undergraduate or Postgraduate Taught Graduate the School and Investigating Officer will, after referring to the Policy for Dealing with Allegations of Academic Misconduct Against Graduates of the University, investigate the case following relevant procedures below, as if the Graduate was a registered student and will also refer to Section 7.